a better world through creativity

 Our database of African and international creatives and companies making waves in the design world.

-The first national memorial to victims of lynching opens in the US
+On the first national memorial to victims of lynching in the US

 Designed by MASS Design Group, who have offices in Boston and in Kigali, the memorial relies on sculpture, art, and design to contextualise racial terror.